markthomas007/Stanley-Parable-Ultra-Mod-Delux/README.md

 Then, you will have to put the .dll file from [releases](https://github.com/markthomas007/Stanley-Parable-Ultra-Mod-Delux/releases/) into the `Mods` folder of your game directory

 ## Known Issues
+- Console spam for a Null refrence exception.
+Woring on a fix!
 - Sometimes get stuck if you go to a level then go to main menu
 - Going to loading scene directly breaks game
 - ~~Can lock curser sometimes causing issues~~